( 2014 – 2017 )

-“Men argue.
-Nature acts.” – French philosopher Voltaire Blatantly describes the impact world is facing today for climate change, especially Bangladesh.
-When the world is busy with cherishing capitalism, making more and more profit, and over whelmed with hedonistic pleasure, a child on the banks of mighty Padma awaits to see his identity getting washed away with the river with his house.
 Bangladesh is one of the most vulnerable nations to the impact of climate change.
-In Bangladesh, 8 million people in 32 districts have been affected by floods, with 307,000 people staying in emergency shelters and 103,855 houses had been destroyed.
-Thousands of families like this are becoming a climate refugee day by day.
-Those lands that are being vanished were made by their grandfather, father.
+In Bangladesh 8 million people in 32 districts have been affected by floods, with 307,000 people staying in emergency shelters and 103,855 houses had been destroyed.
+Thousands of families like this are becoming climate refugees day by day.
+Those lands that are getting vanished, were made by their forefathers.
 But where will they move to?
-Because of their financial restraints, they have no easy escape.
-What will they do?
-To save their families almost all the climate refugees are changing their profession – fishermen, farmers of the villages are turning into cheap labors in the urban settlements with full of uncertainty.
-And while they move to this uncertain future, who will shed a light of hope answering their questions?
-These people are nonexistent to the people who might have answers.
-With constant negligence people sitting on top of the food chain has risked the lives and futures of more than 19 million children a linked to climate change in Bangladesh.
-Those poor people are suffering from impacts of international geopolitics without them even realizing it.
-That’s why they have no other option except for relying on “God”.
-But does “God” also live in the world of capitalism and greed ?
-The people of the margin keep fighting.
-They keep trying to cope with the changing climate even though the situation is rapidly moving towards the point of no return.
-They keep dreaming.
-They keep breathing on the brink.
+To save their families most of the fishermen and farmers are turning into cheap labors in the urban settlements with full of uncertainty.
+Constant negligence of the people sitting on top of the food chain has risked the lives and futures of more than 19 million children a linked to climate change in Bangladesh.
+From the perspective of a native from a climate change stricken land, this long term project, shows the impact of climate change in Bangladesh and tells a story of the marginalized people who are fighting for their existence, who are breathing on the brink.